 Step 4: Make very light cut lines in your unbaked biscotti dough.
 I cut through maybe 2 millimeters.
 It is just so you have lines to follow when you are partway through baking the biscotti.

-The next step is to bake the gingerbread biscotti for 20 minutes at 350 degrees.
-Remove the biscotti from the oven and use a sharp knife to cut all the way through on the cut lines.
+Step 5: The next step is to bake the gingerbread biscotti for 20 minutes at 350º F. Remove the biscotti from the oven and use a sharp knife to cut all the way through on the cut lines.

 Lay each piece of the biscotti on its side so they are standing up tall (not on the top or bottom).
 Bake on its side for 8 minutes and then remove the pan from the oven.
 Flip the biscotti to the other side and bake an additional 8 minutes.